mdulin2/SpokaneCTF/Potential_Challenges.md

 	- Connect to the phone through the ADB on port 5555.
 	- Told about ADB, but that is it.
 	- This is supposed to mimic the Android phone manufactures who left the debugger port open upon release.
+	- Currently on a single phone, but this could be emulated.
 - C-like issues: (Max) **finished**
 	- Printf() vulnerability
 - Buffer Overflows: (Max) **finished**
-	- Redirecting the auth to a different memory address
+	- Redirecting the auth to a different memory address, to get the flag.
 - XSS scripting: (Trevor)
 	- Could this all be one website?
 	- Basic functionality on error message